euanmitchell/dissertation/README.md

 #### subset.sh
 * A simple shell script to loop through a directory and execute the ```subsetGEDI.py``` program and spatially subset full orbit GEDI L1B files

+#### truncate.py
+* Short Python script to strip the filenames from the end of URLs obtained from the GEDI finder site and write to a text file as a comma separated list that can be pasted into the NASA EarthData Search page granule IDs search box